• Skip to primary navigation

 Instructions

-• Place the cake layers in a large bowl and crumble them using your hands.
+• Place the cake in a large bowl, then crumble with your hands.

 • Take a heaping tablespoon of cake and form it into a ball.
 Gently roll the ball into an oval, then shape it so the top (the head) is narrower than the bottom, and the bottom is flat.